edgedb/easy-edgedb/README.md

 };
 ```

 The output is just something like this: `{Object {id: 528941b8-f638-11ea-acc7-2fbb84b361f8}}` But what if we want to display its properties too?

 That's not hard: just wrap the whole entry in `SELECT ()`.
-Now that we've selected it, we can choose the properties to display, same as always:
+Because it's enclosed in brackets, we are taking the whole item that we just inserted, select it, and can do a normal query.
+That means that we can choose the properties to display, same as always.
+We can even add a computable while we are at it.

 ```
 SELECT ( # Start a selection
   INSERT Date { # Put the insert inside it
     date := '22.44.10'
-}
-) # The bracket finishes the selection
+}) # The bracket finishes the selection
-{ # Now just choose the properties we want date, hour, awake
+  { # Now just choose the properties we want
+    date,
+    hour,
+    awake,
+    double_hour := <int16>.hour * 2
   };
 ```

-Now the output is more meaningful to us: `{Object {date: '22.44.10', hour: '22', awake: 'awake'}}` We know the date, the hour, and can see that the vampire is awake.
+Now the output is more meaningful to us: `{Object {date: '22.44.10', hour: '22', awake: 'awake', double_hour: 44}}` We know the date and the hour, we can see that the vampire is awake, and even make a computable from the object we just entered.

 [Here is all our code so far up to Chapter 4.](chapter_4_code.md)